cd-mcfarland/fast_prng/README.md

 This script will install to the default MATLAB userpath, unless $USERPATH is redefined.
 The installed functions: fast_exprnd, fast_randn, and fast_rand behave identically to the native MATLAB functions that share the same name.
-Ensure that the mex compiler is configured and accessibles in the system PATH, or specify the PATH in the install_matlab_functions.sh script.
+Ensure that the mex compiler is configured and accessibles in the system PATH (or specify $PATH within install_matlab_functions.sh).

 ## CONTACT
 ---------